blockchyp/developer-docs/docs/rest-api/gateway/index.rst

 Developers are encouraged to use a cryptographically secure random number generator to produce nonces.
 Nonces are checked for uniqueness in real time.

-The Nonce has to be sent in its own header as shown above, but also must be fed into the HMAC computation as part of the Authorization header.
+The Nonce has to be sent in its own header as shown above and also must be fed into the HMAC computation as part of the Authorization header.

 Timestamp